Makati City Metro Manila, Philippines Travel Guide

 Casual attire is generally acceptable.
 Dress modestly (shoulders and knees covered) when visiting religious sites.
 Smart casual wear might suit upscale dining or business meetings.
 When dining with Filipinos, wait for elders to be seated and served first.

-Photographing public spaces and landmarks is generally acceptable.
-Always ask for permission before photographing individuals, especially children, to respect their privacy.
+Photographing public spaces and landmarks is normally fine.
+Always ask for permission before photographing individuals, for kids especially, to have respect for their privacy.
 Observe "No Pictures" signs in museums or religious sites.

 Avoid public displays of anger or excessive frustration; this is impolite.
 Do not openly criticize the government, religion, or family values, as these are sensitive topics.
 The family unit is central to Filipino culture.